 The door pockets are a nice feature, and we can see OCD neat-freaks everywhere rejoicing for them.
 They will keep an otherwise loose and free-range door from getting in your way, or worse yet, getting caught up on things (think about moving things in and out of the tent) when the door is open.
 Of course, those same door pockets can be utilized to hold your sunglasses, keys, wallet, or whatever else when the door is closed.

 All in all, internal storage on the Limestone 4P is adequate.
-Much like the tent as a whole, it's not amazing, but it's not awful either.

 The two doors on the Limestone 4P are impressively large, covering almost the entire front and back of the tent.
 This means you shouldn't have any issues getting your sleeping bags and pads in or out of the tent.
 Inflatable air mattresses can be inflated outside of the tent without any cramming or stretching to get them inside when fully inflated.
 One door is completely mesh, while the other is entirely polyester.
 The idea is that the mesh door lines up with the larger vestibule on the fly, while the more solid door gets the smaller, more shoes-only size vestibule at the back of the tent.